thesaieed/NPTEL-certificate-Verifier/Readme.txt

 NPTEL Certificate Verifier is a Python based NPTEL Certificate verifier.
 It uses the QR Code of the uploaded image, and fetches the certificate from the official NPTEL archives.
-It then compares the two images and sorts them in two different folders - Genuine Certificates and Fake Certificates., according to the comparision between uploaded image by student and downloaded image from NPTEL.
+It then compares the two images and sorts them in two different folders - Genuine Certificates, Fake Certificates and UnProcessed Images., according to the comparision between uploaded image by student and downloaded image from NPTEL.

 Program by : Saieed Shafi
 02-12-2022